 The DAI is not a museum – we are an ART CENTER!
 We don’t own a permanent collection – we show art that is created by living, breathing artists –mostly from our region.
 Sometimes we bring traveling shows for excitement and education like the recent "Esther Bubley: On Assignment."

 Our exhibits change all the time.
-In 2010 we held 13 exhibitions, dis playing over 300 emerging, mid-career and established artists and served over 46,865 gallery visitors.
+In 2010 we held 13 exhibitions, displaying more than 300 emerging, mid-career and established artists and served more than 46,865 gallery visitors.

-The DAI collaborates with other organizations to make our community stronger, such as the popular: Empty Bowl fundraiser for Second Harvest Northern Lakes Food Bank which raised over $64,000 in 2010 to feed hungry people.
+The DAI collaborates with other organizations to make our community stronger, such as the popular Empty Bowl fundraiser for Second Harvest Northern Lakes Food Bank which raised more than $64,000 in 2010 to feed hungry people.